younyokel/ComfyUI-Lora-Manager/README.md

    - Automatically fetch or manually set preview images
    - View and copy trigger words associated with each LoRA
    - Add personal notes and usage tips
+3. To use LoRAs in your workflow:
+   - Add the "Lora Loader (LoraManager)" node to your workflow
+   - Select a LoRA in the manager interface
+   - Click copy button or use right-click menu "Copy LoRA syntax"
+   - Paste into the Lora Loader node's text input
+   - The node will automatically apply preset strength and trigger words

 ---